GUDHI/gudhi-devel/next_release.md

 We are pleased to announce the release 3.X.X of the GUDHI library.

-As a major new feature, the GUDHI library now offers 2 new Python modules: Persistence representations and Wasserstein distance.
+As a major new feature, the GUDHI library now offers ...

 We are now using GitHub to develop the GUDHI library, do not hesitate to [fork the GUDHI project on GitHub](https://github.com/GUDHI/gudhi-devel).
 From a user point of view, we recommend to download GUDHI user version (gudhi.3.X.X.tar.gz).